T.A.T.u.: 2004–2006: Dangerous and Moving and Lyudi Invalidy

-2007–2010: Vesyolye Ulybki and Waste Management
+2007–2010: Vesyolye Ulybki, Waste Management and hiatus

-On 17 May 2007, t.A.T.u. issued a statement directed to their gay fans: "When t.A.T.u.'s second album came out, many of our fans of alternative sexual orientation thought that we lied and betrayed them.
-This is not true!
-We’ve never done that and we’ve always advocated love without boundaries."
-On 26 May, they flew out to Moscow to take part in the Moscow Gay Pride demonstration.
+The duo began recording the third Russian-language album, alongside its English counterpart, in early 2007 in Germany.
+All the Russian-language tracks were completed on 28 September 2007.
+In the same month, the group released the concert DVD "Truth: Live in St. Petersburg", which was available exclusively in Japan.
+It marked the group's first release since leaving Universal.

-On 12 September 2007, the group released the concert DVD "Truth".
-It was the group's first release since leaving Universal.
-In late 2007, "Белый Плащик", "Beliy Plaschik", the lead single from their upcoming Russian-language album, was released.
-The project was then known as "Управление Отбросами", "Upravleniye Otbrosami", which translates to "Waste Management".
-The second single, "220" ("Двести Двадцать", Dvesti Dvadtsat'), made its radio premiere in May 2008 and the music video was released on their official YouTube channel on 5 June 2008.
+In late 2007, "Beliy Plaschik", the lead single from their upcoming Russian-language album, was released.
+The project was then known as Upravleniye Otbrosami, which translates to "Waste Management", and was scheduled to hit the stores in June 2008.
+The second single, "220" ("Dvesti Dvadtsat'"), made its radio premiere in April 2008, and the music video was released on their official YouTube channel on 5 June 2008.
 "Beliy Plaschik" and "220" were the main attractions on a special release known as "Hyperion-Plate", the first-ever EP from the duo.
 The EP was released on 8 May 2008 and featured multimedia content including music, video, ringtones and wallpapers.

-At the time of the "Hyperion-Plate" release, "Upravleniye Otbrosami / Управление отбросами" was scheduled to hit the stores in June 2008.
-The EP featured a poster which advertised that date, as well as a coupon redeemable for a discount on the album that expired on 30 June 2008.
-However, the release schedule abruptly stalled on 5 June 2008, when t.A.T.u.'s manager Boris Renski announced that Julia Volkova was seriously ill.
-Volkova's illness forced the cancellation of a concert in Santa Clara, CA, and the singer was not seen in public until the wedding of producer Sergey Konov on 5 July 2008.
-The duo returned to work in late August, when it was reported that t.A.T.u. would be the face of fashion designer Marc Jacobs's fall and winter campaigns in Russia.
+Also in May 2008, t.A.T.u. attended the 61st Cannes Film Festival alongside actress Mischa Barton to present the film You and I, directed by Roland Joffé and inspired by the book t.A.T.u.
+Come Back by Russian State Duma member Aleksey Mitrofanov, with Barton and Shantel VanSanten in the lead roles; both Katina and Volkova make cameo appearances in the film, which was shot in 2007.

-On 9 September 2008, a press release appeared on the duo's official website that declared that the forthcoming album would be titled "Веселые Улыбки", "Vesyolye Ulybki" ("Happy Smiles") instead of "Upravleniye Otbrosami" ("Waste Management").
-The name change reflected sarcastic comments about the state of the Russian music business made by Volkova and Katina in an interview with Moscow's Time Out Magazine.
-The press release also provided the track list of the album and an early version of its cover art, but still no confirmed release date was given.
-On 12 September, the album's third single, "You and I" made its debut on Love Radio.
-The press release disappeared from the site shortly afterward, only to re-appear on 8 October with a change made to the cover art --- where there was once the face of a smiling astronaut on the original design, a black square now appeared.
+On 9 September 2008, a press release appeared on the duo's official website that declared that the forthcoming album would be titled Vesyolye Ulybki ("Happy Smiles") instead of Upravleniye Otbrosami ("Waste Management").
+The name change reflected sarcastic comments about the state of the Russian music business made by Volkova and Katina in an interview with Moscow's Time Out magazine.
+On 12 September, the album's third single, "You and I" made its radio debut in Russia.